SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-24-vatore-iii.md

 ### QUARQ ###

 > JUST 'VATORE', EH?
-IT DOESN'T MAKE YOU THINK OF YOUR FATHER?
+BUT DOESN'T MAKE YOU THINK OF YOUR FATHER?

 ### LILITH ###